-Back to Front and Back again - Full - email firstname.lastname@example.org to be added to waitlist
+Back to Front and Back again - 1 place available due to cancellation email firstname.lastname@example.org to book

 About Matthew Harris

 Matthew studied at Goldsmiths College and makes work in both paper and cloth that is primarily concerned with the exploration and exploitation of abstract imagery.

 Matthew has work in the Crafts Council Collection and the Whitworth Art Gallery, Manchester.
 He has exhibited widely throughout the U.K, Europe, U.S.A and Japan and in 2010 was short-listed for the first Arts Foundation Award for Textile Art.

 'My courses are about encouraging students to develop ways in which to generate a personal visual language through a variety of materials and processes that include drawing and making.

 My own work has many starting points but at its heart is a ritual of making and unmaking that is about exploring the relationship between process, material and imagery'.

 The aim of this workshop is to explore playful ways in which images and visual information can be generated and developed through drawing.
 By working with individual imagery gathered in sketch books, photographs etc, we will be trying to exploit the potential of sometimes the most simple and mundane scraps of image, mark and shape.

 Day 1 Drawing

 Working from a series of sketchbook images, drawings, photographs etc we will explore a number of exercises and processes that will allow you to generate and develop visual information from an apparently simple starting point.
 By the end of the day you should have a series of images that will form the starting point for the work on day 2